Jim Chalmers: Opposition (2013–2022)

 Chalmers was elected to parliament at the 2013 federal election, replacing the retiring ALP member Craig Emerson in the Division of Rankin.
 He defeated former MP Brett Raguse for Labor preselection.
 Chalmers was made a shadow parliamentary secretary in October 2013, a shadow minister in October 2015, and promoted to the shadow cabinet after the 2016 election as Shadow Minister for Finance.

 After the 2019 federal election, Chalmers publicly considered running to succeed Bill Shorten as party leader and Leader of the Opposition.
 His relative youth and status as a Queenslander were seen as potential assets, as well as his membership of the Labor Right faction.
 However, some within his faction had already chosen to support the Labor Left candidate Anthony Albanese.
 Chalmers eventually chose not to stand for the position, allowing Albanese to become leader unopposed.
 He subsequently also ruled out standing for the deputy leadership.
 He was subsequently appointed Shadow Treasurer in Albanese's cabinet.

 Albanese government (2022–present)

 Labor was victorious in the 2022 Australian federal election, and two days later, Albanese had himself, Chalmers and three other senior Labor frontbenchers sworn in as an interim five-person government, with Chalmers becoming the Treasurer of Australia.
 He was also the interim Minister for Home Affairs until the full ministry was sworn in after the Quadrilateral Security Dialogue.
 In October 2022, Chalmers handed down his first budget.

+In May 2023, Chalmers handed down his second budget.
+After being initially predicted to deliver a surplus of over $4 billion, the budget ended up significantly exceeding expectations by delivering a surplus of $22.1 billion (equivalent to 0.9% of Australia's GDP); this is Australia's first budget surplus in 15 years, and the largest ever Australian budget surplus.

+In May 2024, Chalmers handed down his third budget, which saw the government post a second consecutive surplus of $9.3 billion.